LutherTS/LutherTS/README.md

 ### Hi there 👋

+I just learned to code and I'm pretty proud of my accomplishments so far.
+Check out the Wagon Quest game I worked with Thomas and Paryssa as the lead back-end developer via Ruby on Rails (thanks to the support of Cécile Veneziani).

+You can find me on LinkedIn and also find my one-page résumé on Canva.
+(Disponibles en français.)

 <!--
 **LutherTS/LutherTS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.